tufjo/lab_value_quiz/README.md

 <h3>How to use</h3>
 Download the master branch as a zip and un-zip them in the same folder.
 <br>Make sure the name of the csv is named "lab_value.csv"
-<br>The top right controls the font size
+<br>The top right controls the font size, press enter to confirm
 <h3>Shortcuts</h3>

 | key   | button   |